trashcanWolves/trashcanWolvesPorfolio/README.md

 - https://ahrefs.com/  review how to use tool to check for broken links and optimize in google search results
 - google search console
 - https://pragprog.com/titles/bhhugo/build-websites-with-hugo/

+## Notes

+- Format the Cue sheet for The Real Inspector Hound needs to be to work on the website, Same note Applies to Cue Sheet for A Scar is Born